cse110-fa21-group21/cse110-fa21-group21/admin/videos/Instruction.md

 ## Information within the video

-1. Introduce yourself
+1. Introduce yourself 1,2 sentences
 2. Doing a ending:
   - CE group say: WE ARE NINE
   - CS group say: PLUS
   - MATH-CS group: TEN

-**When recording on zoom, person recording should turn off non-participant videos** <br>
 **Keep in mind maximum time limit is 2:30 for the entire video** **Probably only 10 seconds per person**